Karachi: Road

 Karachi is the terminus of the M-9 motorway, which connects Karachi to Hyderabad.
-M-9 motorway is part of a larger countrywide motorways network, many of which were built through China Pakistan Economic Corridor Project.
-From Hyderabad, motorways provide high-speed road access to all major Pakistani cities like Peshawar, Islamabad, Lahore, Multan and Faisalabad.
+The M-9 motorway is part of a larger countrywide motorways network, many of which were built through the China Pakistan Economic Corridor Project.
+From Hyderabad, motorways provide high-speed road access to all major Pakistani cities, including Peshawar, Islamabad, Lahore, Multan and Faisalabad.

 Karachi is also the terminus of the N-5 National Highway which connects the city to the historic medieval capital of Sindh, Thatta.
 It offers further connections to northern Pakistan and the Afghan border near Torkham.
-The N-25 National Highway connects Karachi to capital of Balochistan, Quetta.
+The N-25 National Highway connects Karachi to Quetta, the capital of Balochistan.
 The N-10 National Highway connects Karachi to the emerging port city of Gwadar.

 Rail

 Karachi is linked by rail to the rest of the country by Pakistan Railways.
 The Karachi City Station and Karachi Cantonment Railway Station are the city's two major railway stations.
 The city has an international rail link, the Thar Express which links Karachi Cantonment Station with Bhagat Ki Kothi station in Jodhpur, India.

 The railway system also handles freight linking Karachi port to destinations up-country in northern Pakistan.
 The city is the terminus for the Main Line-1 Railway which connects Karachi to Peshawar.
 Pakistan's rail network, including the Main Line-1 Railway is being upgraded as part of the China Pakistan Economic Corridor, allowing trains to depart Karachi and travel on Pakistani railways at an average speed of 160 km/h versus the current average speed of 80 km/h.